All-party Parliamentary Dog Advisory Welfare Group

 Over the past few hundred years, humans have manipulated the canine body shape to invent over 800 distinct dog breeds, with the modern domestic dog now having the dubious accolade as the most phenotypically diverse mammalian species on the planet.

-While many of these dog breeds offer body shapes with good innate health compatible with a good life, sadly over a quarter of the 12 million dogs in the UK have extreme conformation with consequent suffering.
-The sheer scale of canine suffering that is happening right now in the UK is called the Extreme Conformation Crisis & should concern anyone who cares about dogs.
+While many of these dog breeds offer body shapes with good innate health compatible with a good life, with some experts claiming that over a quarter of the 12 million dogs in the UK have extreme conformation with consequent suffering*, the sheer scale of which that is happening right now in the UK is called the 'Extreme Conformation Crisis' & should concern anyone who cares about dogs.

 We need, should & must all come together to ensure a better future for dogs that is free of the suffering from extreme conformation.

 This APDAWG & RVC event aims to bring humanity together as one to end the Extreme Conformation Crisis.
 Expert speakers will share their perspectives on the scale of extreme conformation issues as well as the resultant physical & emotional suffering in the wider dog population & charity sector.
-Current legal constraints on breeding from or for innately unhealthy extreme features & whether these are being followed will be explored.
-Emerging solutions to end this crisis will be proposed, incl.:

-• Info on the APGAW ‘Innate Health Assessment’ & RKC ‘ ‘Nose-to-tail Visual Assessment' as educational & legal enforcement tools to assist both the public & breeders to avoid acquiring or breeding non-pedigree (~75% of UK dogs) or pedigree (~25% of UK dogs) dogs with extreme conformation.
+• Info on the APGAW ‘Innate Health Assessment’ & RKC ‘ ‘Nose-to-tail Visual Assessment' as educational & legal enforcement tools to assist both the public & breeders to avoid acquiring or breeding non-pedigree (~75% of UK dogs) or pedigree (~25% of UK dogs) dogs with extreme conformation;

 The Extreme Conformation Crisis is not a biological problem (nature does not tolerate poor innate health from extreme conformation across generations) but is instead a human cognitive & emotional problem (humans do tolerate & even celebrate/commoditise poor innate health from extreme conformation).